ExoticN01/Rekid/README.md

 # About
 This is a Roblox Exploit using ByteCode Conversion For Execution.
 The Execution is Pretty fast.
-It alos Have Auto-Update so you need to wait For Update when Roblox Do.
+It also Have Auto-Update so you dont need to wait For an Update when Roblox Do.
 It Support Windows 7 and 32 bits System (Not Sure).

 # Credits